Fife High School

 Fife High School is located in Fife, Washington.
 FHS is the only high school in the Fife Public Schools system.

 History

 Fife High School, founded on December 23, 1899, initially consisted of the upper grades of the general Fife School.
 In 1904, a secondary building was built in the same location.
 The high school was officially separated from the lower grades in 1930, upon completion of the new high school building.
 A two room-school was built on the site of the present high school.
 At that time, the official school colors of royal blue and gold were chosen.

 STEAM center

-The STEAM (Science, Technology, Engineering, Art, and Math) Center is a 31,000-square-foot building designed by McGranahan Architects and built by Pease Construction.
-The building was made to improve facilities for art and science and create 11 additional classrooms.
+Fife high school has the STEAM (Science, Technology, Engineering, Art, and Math) Center, which is a 31,000-square-foot building with at least 11 classrooms to improve facilities for art and science.
+The building was designed by McGranahan Architects and built by Pease Construction.
 The building was opened to students in early 2023.